Benefits of Internet of Things (IoT) in Agriculture and Smart Farming

 Apart from unrivaled efficiency, growing food in smart greenhouses is clean as it requires much less water and pesticides.

-Considering unbeatable benefits, environmental friendliness and agility of autonomous greenhouses, they could become the solution to the challenges farming confronts, and thus build the future of IoT in agriculture.
+Considering the unbeatable benefits, environmental friendliness and agility of autonomous greenhouses, they could become the solution to the challenges farming confronts, and thus build the future of IoT in agriculture.

 Smart agriculture system using IoT and big data technology could be the savior for the whole industry.
 But integrating technology in traditional agricultural processes has not been without its own problems.